purescript/spago/README.md

 ### Know the output path for my compiled code

-As there are now various factors that can affect the output path of compiled code, run `spago path output` along with any flags you would pass to `spago build` (like `--purs-args` or `--no-share-output`) to return the output path Spago is using.
+As there are now various factors that can affect the output path of compiled code, run `spago path output` along with any flags you would pass to `spago build` (like `--purs-args`) to return the output path Spago is using.
 This can be useful for sharing an output folder with `webpack`, for instance.

 ## Explanations